Ellie Harrison

 Eat 22

 A year after completing Greed, Harrison began Eat 22 (11 March 2001 – 11 March 2002), her seminal data collecting project.
 For one year and one day she photographed and recorded information about everything that she ate.
-Eat 22 is now on permanent display at the Wellcome Collection in London.
+In 2007, Eat 22 was acquired by the Wellcome Collection in London.

 Project website